rapidsai/docker/templates/generated-readmes.old/rapidsai-clx-dev.md

-# [NIGHTLY] RAPIDS - Open GPU Data Science
+#  RAPIDS - Open GPU Data Science

-**IMPORTANT:** For our latest stable release please use the [rapidsai/rapidsai-clx](https://hub.docker.com/r/rapidsai/rapidsai-clx) containers.

 ## What is RAPIDS?